Bahía Drake Airport

 Bahía Drake Airport (IATA: DRK, ICAO: MRDK) is an airport serving Bahía Drake, a Pacific coastal district with a long tradition as a tourist destination in Osa Canton, Puntarenas Province, Costa Rica.
 The airport is also known as Drake Bay Airport.

-The airport is on the coast 4 km northeast of Agujitas de Drake, the largest village in the area.
+The airport is located in the Bahía Drake District on the coast 4 km northeast of Agujitas de Drake, the largest village in the area.
 It is operated by Costa Rica's Directorate General of Civil Aviation (DGAC).

 Airlines and destinations

 Passenger Statistics

 These data show number of passengers movements into the airport, according to the Directorate General of Civil Aviation of Costa Rica's Statistical Yearbooks.